jallanxjallan/onemanairforce/adaptation/scenes/drop_over_bukittinggi.md

 ---
+category: past
+date: 31 March 1947
+name: Drop Over Bukittinggi
 status: synopsis
+synopsis: '''Freeberg expertly flies through highland valleys to drop two air force engineers directly onto a damaged runway near Bukittinggi.'''
 title: Drop Over Bukittinggi
-date: 31 March 1947
-category: past
-synopsis: Freeberg expertly flies through highland valleys to drop two air force engineers directly onto a damaged runway near Bukittinggi.

 ---

 The CALI Dakota flies over the Bukit Barisan mountaintops, and drops into a valley toward the town of Bukittinggi.
 At Muharto's direction, Bob passes low over an airstrip, which is plainly full of potholes and